Joystiq: Segments

+Guests

+It would sometimes feature guests from other gaming websites such as CheapyD, Chris Remo, and Stephen Totilo.
+A number of other McElroy family members would appear as guests over the show's run.
+Justin's brother Griffin McElroy- who was also employed at Joystiq- appeared occasionally as a guest host, often to fill in for a vacant member of the core cast.
+Both he and their father Clint McElroy appeared in episode 100.
+Justin's wife Sydnee McElroy also appeared as a guest in episode 115 to answer questions about the 2009 swine flu pandemic.

+Community projects

+In 2008 a Facebook group for fans of the show, The Joystiq Podcast Appreciation Group, often abbreviated to the JPAG, launched their own podcast called The JPAG Show.
+Justin McElroy posted a short article on the subject at the launch of the spin-off, commenting "Lesser podcasts would probably be weirded out by such meta-admiration, but not us, we kind of expect it.
+Nay ... we demand it."
+The JPAG would regularly be referenced by The Joystiq Podcast, and Chris Grant made a guest appearance in episode 22.
+There was in tongue-in-cheek fashion also a Joystiq Podcast Appreciation Group Podcast Appreciation Group Podcast (JPAGPAG) by 2009.

 The Joystiq Show (2011-2012)

 The Joystiq Show launched in June 2011 as a replacement for the podcast, promising a more serious, academic format, with a multifaceted examination of Duke Nukem Forever including an interview with voice actor Jon St. John and a review roundtable.
 Over time, the show's format evolved to include more off-the-cuff discussion, while maintaining the topical nature.
 The JPAG persisted beyond the cancellation of the original podcast, moved to a new website and "refused to recognise" the launch of The Joystiq Show.

 Super Joystiq Podcast (2012-2015)

 The third and final iteration, Super Joystiq Podcast, was announced at Joystiqs PAX East 2012 panel and officially released on May 4, 2012.
 This podcast featured every editor, grouped together in a different configuration every week, each participating in an intro, news, preview, or "Joystiq Research Institute" segment.
 The intention was to move the format back towards that of the original, with conversations about the industry from the staff.
 The final episode, discussing The Legend of Zelda: Majora's Mask 3D, aired on January 16, 2015, several weeks before the site's closure.